feathersjs/docs/getting-started/scaffolding.md

 ![Final Configuration](./assets/generator-summary.png)

-NPM will do it's thing and install all our dependencies.
+Next, npm will do it's thing and install all our dependencies.
 This can take a minute or two based on your Internet connection speed.

 Now our app is ready to go but let's add a Message service for our chat app: